Submission of doctoral thesis

-6. The committee's assessment will be considered by the Dean.
-The candidate is informed of the appointment of opponents from the committee and of time and place for lecture(s) and public defence.
+The committee's assessment will be considered by the Dean.
+The candidate will be informed of the appointment of opponents and time and place for lecture(s) and public defence.
 Lecture(s) and public defence will be held within ordinary office hours.
-Public defence is to be held within a maximum of 6 months after submission of thesis.

 The printing costs should normally be covered by the candidate's project funds.
 Questions regarding printing costs should to be addressed to the Department.